 Survivor benefits are payable to qualified survivors upon the death of an active, vested member.
 Eligible spouse survivors receive a survivor annuity that is based on the member's years of service credit prior to their death, and a minor child survivor receive a percentage of the member's highest salary earned.
 ATRS also provides a lump sum death benefit for active and retired members with 10 years of actual service.
-The amount for contributory members will be up to \$10,000 and up to \$6,667 for noncontributory members.
+The minimum benefit amount is \$6,667 and an additional amount is provided based on the member's retirement date and year of contributory service up to a \$10,000 maximum.
+The minimum benefit amount is \$6,667 and an additional amount is provided based on the member's retirement date and year of contributory services up to a \$10,000 maximum.